 The small size of thrips, their habit of feeding near growing points, and the waxy nature of cole crop foliage can result in poor control with contact insecticides.
 The addition of a wetting agent may improve efficacy.
 Thrips can cause leaf distortions on cabbage.
+Pyrethroids may not provide acceptable control of thrips.

-Apply on Apply one of the following formulations: Group Product Name Product Rate Active Ingredient(s) PHI REI Bee (=Restricted Use) and Crop Restrictions (d) (h) TR $\mathbf{3A}^{1}$ Pyrethroid insecticides registered for use on Cole Crops: see table at the end of Insect Control. $4A^2$ Neonicotinoid insecticides r egistered for use on Cole (Crops: see table at the end of Insect Control.
-5 Entrust SC (OMRI) 4.0 to 10.0 fl oz/A spinosad 1 4 М 5 Radiant SC 6.0 to 10.0 fl oz/A spinetoram 1 4 М 21A Torac 21.0 fl oz/A tolfenpyrad 1 12 Н 28 Harvanta 50SL 10.9 to 16.4 fl oz/A cyclaniliprole 1 4 Н
+Apply or ie of the following formulati ons: Group Product Name Product Rate Active Ingredient(s) PHI REI Bee (=Restricted Use) and Crop Restrictions (d) (h) TR 3A 1 Pyrethroid insecticides registered for use on Cole Crops: see table at the end of Insect Control.
+4A 2 Neonicotinoid insecticides registered for use on Cole Crops: see table at the end of Insect Control.
+5 Entrust SC (OMRI) 4.0 to 10.0 fl oz/A spinosad 1 4 M 5 Radiant SC 6.0 to 10.0 fl oz/A spinetoram 1 4 M 21A Torac 21.0 fl oz/A tolfenpyrad 1 12 Н 28 Harvanta 50SL 10.9 to 16.4 fl oz/A cyclaniliprole 1 4 Н